-In the event that the Company engages in transactions with its officers or major shareholders, etc. (i.e., related party transactions), in order to ensure that such transactions do not harm the interests of the of Directors that the approval of the Board of Directors is required, and in the Audit Criteria of the transactions, etc. The Company's Board of Directors monitors such transactions in line with these procedures.
+In the event that the Company engages in transactions with its officers or major shareholders, etc. (i.e., related party transactions), in order to ensure that such transactions do not harm the interests of the Company or the common interests of its shareholders, it is specified in the Regulations of the Board of Directors that the approval of the Board of Directors is required, and in the Audit Criteria of the Audit and Supervisory Committee with respect to auditing and approval of conflict of interest transactions, etc. The Company's Board of Directors monitors such transactions in line with these procedures.